Long-time behavior of 3 dimensional Ricci flow -- C: 3-manifold topology and combinatorics of simplicial complexes in 3-manifolds: Construction and analysis of simplicial complexes in

 \item Consider a chamber $K \in \mathcal{K}$ and let $E_1, \ldots, E_n \in \mathcal{E}_K$ be the columns of $K$ that $\gamma$ intersects in that order.
 Then there are columns $E^*_1, \ldots, E^*_k \in \mathcal{E}_K$ such that: \begin{enumerate}[label=(c\arabic*)] \item $E^*_1 = E_1$ and $E^*_n = E_n$ \item $\dist^H_K (E^*_i, E_i) \leq 1$ for all $i = 1, \ldots, n$. \item $E^*_1, \ldots, E^*_n$ are pairwise distinct and lie on the minimal chain between $E_1$ and $E_n$ in that order. \item If $E^*_i \neq E_i$, then there are two walls $W, W' \subset \partial K$ that both intersect $\gamma$ twice such that $\gamma$ exits $K$ through $W'$ right after $E_{i-1}$, enters $K$ through $W'$ right before $E_i$, exits $K$ through $W$ right after $E_i$ and enters $K$ through $W$ right before $E_{i+1}$.
 In particular $E_i$ does not lie on the minimal chain between $E_1, E_n$ and $E_i$ is not adjacent to $E_{i-1}$ or $E_{i+1}$. \item If $E_i, E_{i+1}$ are adjacent, then $\gamma$ stays within $E_i \cup E_{i+1}$ between $E_i$ and $E_{i+1}$. \item If $E_i, E_{i+1}$ are not adjacent, then there is a wall $W \subset \partial K$ such that $\gamma$ exits $K$ through $W$ right after $E_i$ and enters $K$ through $W$ right before $E_{i+1}$.
 The columns $E_i, E^*_i, E^*_{i+1}, E_{i+1}$ lie in that order (some of these columns might be the same) on a minimal chain that runs along $W$. \item If $i_1 < i_2$ and $E_{i_1}, E_{i_2}$ are adjacent to a common wall $W \subset \partial K$, then either $(E_{i_1}, \ldots, E_{i_2})$ form a minimal chain or $i_2 = i_1 + 1$ and $\gamma$ intersects $W$ right after $E_{i_1}$ and right before $E_{i_2}$. \end{enumerate} \end{enumerate} \end{Proposition}

 \begin{proof} The proof uses induction on the combinatorial length $|\gamma|$ of $\gamma$.
-The case $|\gamma| = 0$ is obvious, so assume that $|\gamma| > 0$ and that all assertions of the Proposition hold for all combinatorially shorter minimizing curves.
+The case $|\gamma| = 0$ is obvious, so assume that $|\gamma| > 0$ and that all assertions of the Proposition hold for all combinatorially shorter minimizing arcs.

 Let $W \in \mathcal{W}$ be a wall and $K, K' \in \mathcal{K}$ the chambers that are adjacent to $W$ from either side.
 We first check the first statement of assertion (b).
 Assume that $\gamma$ intersects $W$ three times or more.
 Then by assertion (b2) of the induction hypothesis applied to every subsegment of $\gamma$ that intersects $W$ exactly twice, we obtain that $\gamma$ stays within $K \cup K'$ between its first and last intersection with $W$.
 This however contradicts Lemma \ref{Lem:gammainsidetwoKKs}.